Svg Vector Icons : http://www.onlinewebfonts.com/icon More Trending Articles

 In addition to being FedRAMP Authorized, select cloud service providers such as Snowflake provide compliance with additional government and industry standards including NIST 800-171, SOC1 Type 2, SOC2 Type 2, and ISO 27001, HIPAA, and PCI.

-Snowflake Is FedRAMP Authorized
+Snowflake Is FedRAMP High Authorized